wpsimon09/OpenGL/README.md

 ### Branches

-When delving into advanced OpenGL each chapter is quite unique therefore I have chosen to use different branches.<br>
+When delving into advanced OpenGL each chapter is quite unique but is using the same codebase therefore I have chosen to use different branches.<br>

 Each branch is covering one chapter in the book and I used the following naming